veonik/squircy3/README.md

 ## Overview

-squircy3 is a cross-platform application written in Go and should work just about anywhere.
-Using a plugin architecture, the bot's capabilities and functionality are expandable to support pretty much anything.
+squircy3 is a cross-platform application written in Go that works nearly anywhere.
+A plugin architecture enables the bot's capabilities and functionality to expand and support anything.

-Core plugins provide IRC client functionality, central configuration, and an embedded JavaScript runtime with support for ES6 and beyond.
+Core plugins provide IRC client functionality, central configuration, and an embedded JavaScript runtime.
+Other built-in plugins provide NodeJS compatibility including support for ES6+ features through babel.

 ## Getting started